baleboy/balenet/content/work/UMTS-RAN.md

 ![UMTS network structure](/work/UMTS-Network-Structure.png)

 UMTS came at a strange time in the history of telecommunications and technology in general.
 It was the peak of the dot-com bubble, and the mobile internet was rightfully seen as the next Big Thing.
 Governments became greedy and sold the licenses for the UMTS frequency spectrum at insanely high prices.
-This, and the dot-com bust, wiped away or killed the profits of many companies, mainly mobile operators and network equipment manufacturers.
+This, and the dot-com bust, wiped away the profits of many companies, mainly mobile operators and network equipment manufacturers.

 Eventually 3G became mainstream, and the evolution to 3.5G, 4G and 5G that followed was much more uneventful.